k9mail/k9mail.app/_posts/2021-07-23-K-9 Mail is back.md

 [![K-9 Mail 5.800 screenshot](/assets/img/posts/5-800-screenshot4-thumbnail.png "K-9 Mail 5.800 screenshot")](/assets/img/posts/5-800-screenshot4.png)

 ### Noteworthy changes
 - The user interface has been redesigned.
 Some of you will love it, some will hate it.
-You're welcome and sorry.
+You're welcome and we're sorry.
 - Starting with Android 6 the platform introduced a lot of changes to limit what apps can do in the background.
 Old versions of K-9 Mail didn't work too well with these limitations.
 In 5.800 we've made the necessary changes so periodic background sync and Push now work much more reliably.
 - This version of K-9 Mail only runs on Android 5.0 and newer.
 - The support for WebDAV accounts has been deprecated.
 You won't be able to set up new WebDAV accounts.
 However, existing accounts will continue to work for now.